-Barbour and Huckabee enjoyed support respectively among Southern voters and evangelicals who make up the backbone of the modern Republican Party.
-Barbour’s departure could benefit Indiana Governor Mitch Daniels in terms of fundraising while former Minnesota Governor Tim Pawlenty is now the most outspoken social conservative among the half dozen candidates that have a chance at securing the nomination.
+Barbour and Huckabee enjoyed support from Southern voters and evangelicals who make up the backbone of the modern Republican Party.
+Barbour’s departure could benefit Indiana governor Mitch Daniels in terms of fundraising while former Minnesota governor Tim Pawlenty is now the most outspoken social conservative among the half dozen candidates that have a chance of securing the nomination.

 In Indiana, Mitch Daniels faced a $600 million deficit in 2004.
-He slashed $1.5 billion in spending from his state’s $27 billion budget by laying off public sector employees, limiting their collective bargaining rights and cutting education funding.
-This year, he enacted comprehensive school reform legislation that gradually introduces vouchers for all Hoosiers — an experiment that many professional conservatives would like to see extended to the national level.
+He slashed $1.5 billion in spending from his state’s $27 billion budget by laying off public-sector employees, limiting their collective bargaining rights and cutting education funding.
+This year, he enacted school reforms that gradually introduces vouchers for all Hoosiers — an experiment that many professional conservatives would like to see extended to the national level.

 Quietly evangelical but rather less dismissive of the issues that matter to many committed Republicans, especially in the early primary states of Iowa and South Carolina, is Tim Pawlenty.
-He too managed to balance his state’s budget without raising taxes and champions as a “Sam’s Club Republicanism” that speaks to blue collar voters.
-His perceived lack of charisma could make it difficult for Pawlenty to compete with Barack Obama in 2012 however.
+He also managed to balance his state’s budget without raising taxes and champions a “Sam’s Club Republicanism” that speaks to blue-collar voters.
+His perceived lack of charisma could make it difficult for Pawlenty to compete with Barack Obama in 2012, however.

 Probably more charismatic but far less conservative is former Utah governor Jon Huntsman who served as President Obama’s ambassador to China between August 2009 and last April and previously as ambassador to Singapore for President George H.W.
 Bush.

 Despite his opposition to abortion, strong support for gun owners’ rights and lowering tax rates, Huntsman may be hampered by his moderate positions on climate change and gay marriage.
-Unlike the other contenders, he has the foreign policy credentials to take on a president who is blamed for projecting weakness abroad by the political right.
+Unlike the other contenders, he has the foreign policy credentials to take on a president who is blamed for projecting weakness abroad.
 Huntsman speaks Mandarin and Taiwanese Hokkien and spent many years in the Far East.
-He left office as governor with an approval rating of more than 80 percent.
+He left office as governor with an approval rating of over 80 percent.

-Huntsman has millions in family wealth that he could pour into a primary campaign but fellow Mormon Mitt Romney is still ahead in fundraising and organization.
-His support for a health reform scheme in the state of Massachusetts that was eerily similar to what conservatives refer to as “ObamaCare” remains a matter of contention that Romney has yet to come to terms with.
-While he favors repealing the president’s health care law, the former governor defended his own record by claiming that the states should be America’s “laboratories of democracy” while the Federal Government has no mandate to force all people to buy insurance.
+Huntsman has millions of dollars in family wealth that he could pour into a primary campaign but fellow Mormon Mitt Romney is still ahead in fundraising and organization.
+His support for a health reform scheme in the state of Massachusetts that was eerily similar to what conservatives refer to as “Obamacare” remains a matter of contention that Romney has yet to come to terms with.
+While he favors repealing the president’s health reform law, the former governor defended his own record by claiming that the states should be America’s “laboratories of democracy” while the federal government has no mandate to force all citizens to buy insurance.

-Former House speaker Newt Gingrich begged to differ on NBC’s Meet the Press this weekend where he said to support an individual insurance mandate despite its unpopularity among Republicans.
+Former House speaker Newt Gingrich begged to differ on NBC’s Meet the Press this weekend where he said he supported an individual insurance mandate despite its unpopularity on the right.
 He further distanced himself from his party by characterizing attempts to privatize Medicare, an entitlement program that finances health care for seniors, as “radical.”

-Despite the country’s lackluster economic recovery and deplorable state finances, it may in fact be difficult for any Republican to decisively beat Obama in 2012.
+Despite the country’s lackluster economic recovery and deplorable state finances, it may still be difficult for a Republican to beat Obama in 2012.

-The two states that the president can’t afford to lose are Florida and Pennsylvania.
-The former was won by George W. Bush in both 2000 and 2004 while the latter went for the Democratic candidate in those election cycles.
-Each time though, the margins of victory were slim in both states and they trended Republican during the congressional midterms of 2010.
-Between them, Florida and Pennsylvania wield forty-nine electoral votes.
+The two states that the president cannot afford to lose are Florida and Pennsylvania.
+The former was won by George W. Bush in both 2000 and 2004 while the latter went for the Democrat in those elections.
+Each time, though, the margins of victory were slim and both states trended Republican during the congressional midterm elections of 2010.
+Between them, Florida and Pennsylvania hold 49 electoral votes.